ditivaidya/DS-Nanodegree-Project-1-Blog-Post/README.md

 ## Installation <a name="installation"></a>
-I have used the following libraries: pandas, numpy, matplotlib.pyplot, seaborn, calendar, scipy.stats
+I have used the following libraries: pandas, numpy, matplotlib.pyplot, seaborn, calendar, scipy.stats The Project_I.ipynb can be run using Python 3.* versions.

 ## Project Motivation <a name="motivation"></a>
 This project does an exploratory analysis to find out the factors that affect availability of listings on Air Bnb.
 We look into factors such as time of the year, ratings, neighbourhood and type of home.